vackosar/vackosar.github.io/_posts/2021-06-21-Wav2vec2-Semi-and-Unsupervised-Speech-Recognition.md

 - pretrain on ~800h unlabeled data
 - fine-tune ~100h labeled data
 - SoTa in low-resource setting Libri-light
+  - (all SoTa info is as of the paper discussed)
   - by a lot on WER clean test 100h labeled: others ~4 vs theirs ~2.5
   - WER = word-level, word-count normalized edit distance
-  - (all SoTa info is as of the preprint time)
 - SoTa on high-resource noisy data (3.3 vs 3.4)
   - close to SoTa on clean data
 - uses [quantization](#quantization) as inductive bias for [phonemes](#phoneme)